With a population of over 1.3 million, selecting where to stay in San Diego can be difficult.

 It's the type of place that serves beer cocktails, lattes with foam art, and paint pallets as plates.

-If you are looking for a convenient and quirky place to stay in San Diego this is the neighbourhood for you.
+If you are looking for the coolest area to stay in San Diego this is the neighborhood for you.

 North Park is walking distance to many cultural hubs like Balboa Park, the Ray Street Arts District, and the North Park Theater.